In August, the New Orleans Public Library teamed up with Fish in a Tree to host a 4-part Sensory Storytime series.

 Library Launches Cake Pan Collection

-The New Orleans Public Library has launched a new collection that allows cardholders to borrow professional-grade baking pans for up to three weeks at a time.
+The New Orleans Public Library’s Cake Pan Collection allows cardholders to borrow professional-grade baking pans for up to three weeks at a time.

 The Cake Pan Collection lives at Rosa F. Keller Library & Community Center and features a variety of shapes and sizes –– including character pans like SpongeBob and Cinderella, as well as sets for cakes up to five tiers tall.